aahaansingh/aahaansingh.github.io/content/posts/post4.md

 Incredibly enough, the sand was real sand, the waves were real waves, and the breeze was a real breeze.
 The sun wasn't real hot but being fall in the Midwest, its absence was forgivable.
 The Chicago skyline was just about visible from our point of view, but it was far enough away that the horizon obscured all but the tallest buildings.
-It seemed as though the city had flooded.
+It looked as though the city had flooded.

 It did not seem as though there was much left for our group to do.
 We had hiked up a dune, we had slid down a dune, and we had ended up on a chilly beach, which is generally as good as no beach.